gis-ops/tutorials/pgrouting/pgrouting-pleasant-hiking.md

 1. We want to process OSM data for these profiles, so change line 189 to `.default.wtr.finalMask = car,foot,bike`
 2. Comment in **line 221** `.default.wtr.tag.highway.service` to **line 230** `.default.wtr.tag.railway.rail`

+Additionally, we want to make sure the topology is produced which can be directly consumed by pgRouting - you will have to comment in line 351 (`postp.0.class = de.cm.osm2po.plugins.postp.PgRoutingWriter`) if you are running version 5.1 or greater.

 Afterwards run the following command:

 ```sh